Create a Hadoop cluster

 - Clone the GitHub repository

-an example of a Hadoop job that uses Cloud Bigtable:
+which contains an example of a Hadoop job that uses Bigtable:

 git clone https://github.com/GoogleCloudPlatform/cloud-bigtable-examples.git

-Cloud Dataproc uses a Cloud Storage bucket to store temporary files.
-To prevent file-naming conflicts, you should create a new bucket for Cloud Dataproc.
+Dataproc uses a Cloud Storage bucket to store temporary files.
+To prevent file-naming conflicts, create a new bucket for Dataproc.

 Cloud Storage bucket names must be globally unique across all buckets.
-Choose a bucket name that is likely to be available, such as a name that incorporates your Cloud Platform project's name.
+Choose a bucket name that is likely to be available, such as a name that incorporates your Google Cloud project's name.

 After you choose a name, use the following command to create a new bucket, replacing values in brackets with the appropriate values: